canxium/docs/src/whitepaper/technical/pos.md

 ​
 <strong>Penalty Calculation:</strong>

-If the validator is inactive (offline), they will incur a penalty based on their effective balance and the *InactivityPenaltyQuotientBellatrix*  is 4,194,304, making penalties accumulate faster than Ethereum’s value
+If the validator is inactive (Offline), they will incur a penalty based on their effective balance and the *InactivityPenaltyQuotientBellatrix*  is 4,194,304, making penalties accumulate faster than Ethereum’s value

 <strong>Total Staking Reward (after penalty and cap):</strong>